isislovecruft/bridgedb/doc/DESCRIPTORS.md

     VXAN4HoclQiNWdgZF3kAdCXW+8YR/rqyYtSOaLFOxgs=
     -----END SIGNATURE-----

-As of tor-0.2.4.15, bridge router descriptors may be missig the 'opt ' prefix, and thus appear like this:
+As of tor-0.2.4.15, bridge router descriptors may be missing the 'opt ' prefix, and thus appear like this:

     @purpose bridge